Republicans Largely Stay Silent After Sen. Bob Corker's Rebuke Of President Trump

 Asked whether he agreed with Corker’s criticisms of the president, McConnell reiterated that the senator from Tennessee is “an important part of our team and he’s a particularly important part of the budget debate which will be on the floor next week.”

-Sen. Chuck Grassley (R-Iowa), the chairman of the influential Senate Judiciary Committee, offered more candid comments about Corker’s spat with Trum.
+Sen. Chuck Grassley (R-Iowa), the chairman of the influential Senate Judiciary Committee, offered more candid comments about Corker’s spat with Trump.
 But he too avoided taking sides.

 “Both ought to cool it,” Grassley said at an event in Iowa.
 “I got more important things to do doing my job then to go tell Corker to keep his mouth shut or to tell the president something.”